alinesoares1/alinesoares1/README.md

 # Hello 👋

 My name is Aline Soares.
-I have a bachelor's degree in electrical telecommunications engineering and a master's degree in computer engineering.
-I am currently improving my skills in Artificial Intelligence and Data Science.
+I am an electrical telecommunications engineer and a master of computer engineering.
+I am currently specializing in cloud computing and improving my skills in Artificial Intelligence and Data Science.

-I'm passionate about solving problems and learning.
-Always open to new challenges and ready to face changes.
+I am driven to face new challenges and learn.
+For me: "it's always day one."

 - 📍 From Pernambuco, BR
 - 💻 Resident in the postgraduate course in Cloud Computing at [UPE](http://posgraduacao.poli.br/)